 Spotify’s users are registered and logged in at all times.
 Bertozzi says: “We can understand through the day what they are doing, how they are doing it, what platform they are on.
 That’s really important context for us.
 If we know they are in the car in real time, if we know they are playing Playstation and listening to Spotify while they do it, or if we know they are on connected speakers, that gives us really important context as to that moment in time.”
 He adds: “Advertisers ultimately want to work with context, they want to work with moments.”

-Daniel Ek, Spotify’s founder, calls this the platform’s “ubiquity strategy”.
+Daniel Ek, Spotify’s CEO and co-founder, calls this the platform’s “ubiquity strategy”.

 Spotify’s content creds rest on a catalogue of more than 50 million songs, 3 billion playlists,

 Increased consumer interest in podcasts is not taking listeners away from Spotify’s music offerings, but is rather persuading them to spend more time on the platform, doing different things with it and lending advertisers their ears for longer.